Russian minister had 'long chat' with Bolshoi before ballet premiere pulled: TASS

 Vladimir Urin, the theatre's director general, told a news conference on Monday it had been pulled because rehearsals had shown it was not ready.
 He said it would be staged in May next year instead.

+"We watched one run-through, and given the quality of the ballet, we realised it was bad," Urin told reporters.

-However, TASS cited a spokeswoman for Vladimir Medinsky, the culture minister, as saying he had spoken to the theater about Nureyev.
+But TASS cited a spokeswoman for Vladimir Medinsky, the culture minister, as saying he had spoken to Urin beforehand, suggesting there were other concerns.

 "Yes there was a long conversation with Urin," TASS cited Irina Kaznacheeva, the spokeswoman, as saying.
 "But a ban is the not the ministry's working style."
 She said she did not know details of the conversation.